nsat/space-services-user-guide/examples/payload_in_space/download_file/README.md

 execution.

 The scripts for running this example are provided in this folder.
-For production usage of the Payload in Space offering, it is the responsibility of the customer to author these scripts (notably `payload_exec`).
+For production usage of the Payload in Space offering, it is the responsibility of the user to author these scripts (notably `payload_exec`).

 ## Assumptions